Funeral planning trends that may surprise you

 4. Funeral party

-Wanting to bypass somber events, more people are making preneed plans for a funeral party in lieu of traditional services.
+Wanting to divert from somber events, more people are making preneed plans for a funeral party in lieu of traditional services.
 Also known as a celebration of life, a funeral party may feature upbeat music, funny stories, and sometimes open bars.
 They are held in various settings, ranging from a home to a park to the deceased’s favorite restaurant — anywhere that speaks to the person’s life.
 In short, a funeral party lets loved ones take part in an uplifting life tribute instead of a sorrowful event.

 5. Theme funerals